-While all current Destinations for clients are exactly 387 bytes, a tracker should not presume that will always be so.
+Current Destinations for clients are 387 or more bytes (516 or more in Base 64 encoding).
 A reasonable maximum to assume, for now, is 475 bytes.
 As the tracker must decode the Base64 to deliver compact responses (see below), the tracker should probably decode and reject bad Base64 when announced.

 The default response type is non-compact.
 Clients may request a compact response with the parameter compact=1.
 A tracker may, but is not required to, return a compact response when requested.